Azure Advisor Cost Recommendations

 - General knowledge of Azure services

 So we have a brief demo here of using PowerShell to view the diagnostic settings that we've added to the Jenkins-nsg.
-So we've got the login-AzureRn PowerShell commandlet here, which I've already run and logged in with my credentials.
-We've got four parameters here we're gonna set which include the target resource group name, target nsg, diagnostic resource group and diagnostic log analytics instance.
-So we're going to assign the nsg into this variable with the Get-AzureRnNetworkSecurityGroup and the appropriate values, run that command and we check that value.
+So we've got the login-AzureRm PowerShell commandlet here, which I've already run and logged in with my credentials.
+We've got four parameters here we're going to set which include the target resource group name, target nsg, diagnostic resource group, and diagnostic Log Analytics instance.
+So we're going to assign the nsg into this variable with the Get-AzureRmNetworkSecurityGroup and the appropriate values, run that command, and we check that value.
 We can see we've got the Jenkins-nsg.
-If we run this command, the Get-AzureRnOperationalInsightsWorkspace with the appropriate settings, we will see we've got the Log Analytics instance.
-So to check that we've got the right settings already on there we created the AllInOne setting.
-So if we do the Get-AzueRnDiagnosticSettings, we can see, there it is, AllInOne and each of the different locations for storing diagnostic data, so we've got the workspace, the event hub and we're using metrics, logs, seven days retention.
-So into the storage account, it's also in here, StorageAccountId.
+If we run this command, the Get-AzureRmOperationalInsightsWorkspace with the appropriate settings, we will see we've got the Log Analytics instance.
+So to check that we've got the right settings already on there, we created the AllInOne setting.
+So if we do the Get-AzueRmDiagnosticSettings, we can see, there it is, AllInOne, and each of the different locations for storing diagnostic data.
+So we've got the workspace, the event hub, and we're using metrics, logs, and seven days retention.
+So going into the storage account, it's also in here: StorageAccountId.

-So this is basically the outline of what we've already created in the portal, you should be able to use this command, but at the moment the command links are broken, so this is a known issue.
-At the time of this video, there is no workaround.
+So this is basically the outline of what we've already created in the portal.
+You should be able to use this command, but at the moment the commandlets are broken, so this is a known issue.
+At the time of this video, there isn’t a workaround.
 You need to do it in the portal, so that's a bit unfortunate, however you should be sending in values very similar to this.
-So we're going to have a quick look at the CLI commands, so here, this is sort of what the CLI version would look like.
+So we're going to have a quick look at the CLI commands.
+So here, this is sort of what the CLI version would look like.
 So az, then run your login.
 You've got the diagnostic-settings create, and then again just fill out the properties for each of these different items.
-And in the last section of this code, how we can generate these things with code is if you're using Azure resource group templates, the resource here, sort of under resources, you have a diagnostic settings, so the type is provider/diagnosticSettings and then you'd create your second name, what resource you're going to depend on, api version will change over time, and then here we have the properties for each of the different items, so eventHubAuthorizationRuleId, event hub, workspace or storage account id, and then the logs or metrics you want to record.
-So these are going to be different for different types of resources and sends in with the log categories, so you're gonna have to tailor these for your specific purposes.
-So that was a brief overview of how to set diagnostic settings using code.
+And in the last section of this code, how we can generate these things with code, is if you're using Azure resource group templates, the resource here, under resources, you have diagnostic settings.
+So the type is provider/diagnosticSettings and then you'd create your setting name, what resource you're going to depend on, api version will change over time, and here we have the properties for each of the different items: eventHubAuthorizationRuleId, event hub, workspace or storage account id, and the logs or metrics you want to record.
+These are going to be different for different types of resources and the same thing for the log categories.
+So you're going to have to tailor these for your specific purposes.
+That was a brief overview of how to set diagnostic settings using code.